kastiglione/motion.h/README.md

 # motion.h

-Expose iOS system C libraries in RubyMotion.
+Expose iOS and OS X system libraries in RubyMotion.

-Outside of the usual Apple frameworks, iOS includes many system C libraries, with the most well known examples being [SQLite](http://www.sqlite.org/), and [Libxml2](http://www.xmlsoft.org/).
+Outside of the usual Apple frameworks, iOS and OS X include many system libraries, with the most well known examples being [SQLite](http://www.sqlite.org/), and [Libxml2](http://www.xmlsoft.org/).
 RubyMotion provides the ability to directly call into C libraries through a mechanism called BridgeSupport, which takes us